 Brie de Meaux French Cheese.
 Soft velvety texture with a tender bloomy rind.
-Rich golden cheese with an earthy character contrasting with the texture of the crust.
+It is a rich golden cheese with an earthy character contrasting with the texture of the crust.
 The ideal condition to enjoy this cheese is with the centre of it not too ripe but firm, with the edges of the cheese almost melting.
-Brie has a milk and rich taste underlined by sweet and buttery flavours of mushrooms or truffles and almonds.
-The cheese pairs perfectly with Champagne, a red Bordeaux or Bourgogne (Burgundy).

 Brie de Meaux, an AOC cheese should be matured in the regions of Seine-et-Marne, Loiret, Aube, Marne, Haut-Marne, Meuse and Yonne.
 Above all, the difference between production and maturation places is a typical Brie tradition.